MASTERS OF THE UNIVERSE

 Giles Keyte/Sony Pictures Releasing

-It’s heaps of fun, with a bonus nostalgia boost for anyone who grew up with the franchise and will get a kick out of the sheer number of familiar faces here (and that’s before you even get to the three post credit stings).
+It’s heaps of fun, and anyone who grew up with the franchise and will get a bonus nostalgia boost out of the sheer number of familiar faces here (and that’s before you even get to the three post credit stings).
 MOTU doesn’t shy away from some of the sillier supporting characters from the series’ history – Beast Man, Trap Jaw, Mekaneck and Fisto all get a look in – and Skeletor hams it up in all his cartoonish glory.
 You’d struggle to guess that he’s played by Leto, as his face is replaced with a CGI skull, and his boomingly camp voice is unrecognisable.
 But like much of the rest of the film he remains true to the spirit of the animated series while being transplanted onto a big-budget blockbuster backdrop.
 Supporting turns from the likes of Idris Elba (as Adam’s mentor Duncan, AKA Man-At-Arms) and Alison Brie (as Skeletor’s right-hand-woman Evil-Lyn) add some good-value gravitas, with everyone on the same page about what film they’re making.

 Nicholas Galitzine, Jared Leto, Camila Mendes, Alison Brie, Idris Elba, Travis Knight